deroproject/derosuite/blockchain/readme.txt

 7) if yes,update main chain
 8) if not we have to do chain reorganisation at the top
 9) choose the block with higher poW as new top
-10) push alt chain txs to mem pool
+10) push alt chain txs to mem pool after verification
 11) if block is being added somewhere in the middle, find the chain with higher Pow as main chain
-12) push the orphan block txs to mempool
+12) push the orphan block txs to mempool after verification